lopezdsr/sql-query/jdbc.md

 `jdbc:ibmcloudsql:{instance-crn}[?{key1}={value1}&{key2}={value2}...]`

 The CRN can be obtained from the service dashboard in the IBM Cloud console.
-The following URL is an example of a CRN:
+The following is an example of a JDBC URL:

 `jdbc:ibmcloudsql:crn:v1:bluemix:public:sql-query:eu-de:a/290ec9931c0737248f3dc2aa57187d14%3AAf86d20c4-7646-441e-ad4b-182c57008471::?targetcosurl=cos://us-geo/sample-result-bucket/results/`

+You can also easily obtain the JDBC URL from the {{site.data.keyword.sqlquery_short}} UI from the **Connect** tab.

 Connection properties (except for the CRN) can be specified as part of the URL, separated by `&`, or through the Java connection properties object.
 The following properties are supported: